Nearest Neighbour-Based Statistics for 21cm-Galaxy Cross-Correlations in the Epoch of Reionization: Prospects for Detecting Cross-Correlations Using Different Frameworks

 When foreground filtering is applied, the behavior of both summary statistics changes appreciably.
 As shown in the top row of \fig{fig:detect_prospect_noise_plus_wedge}, the amplitudes of both statistics are substantially reduced relative to the noise-only case.
 In particular, the two-point cross-correlation function measured from the mock dataset becomes largely indistinguishable from that of the control sample across all separations.
 This loss of sensitivity arises because the two-point statistic measure is dominated by large-scale modes at low $k_\parallel$, which are preferentially removed from the 21\,cm field by our foreground avoidance strategy\footnote{Formally, the two-point cross-correlation function can be expressed as

 where $r = \sqrt{r_\perp^2 + r_\parallel^2}$, $P_{\rm cross}(k)$ is the cross-power spectrum and $J_0(x)= \frac{1}{2\pi} \int_0^{2\pi} d\phi \; e^{i x \cos\phi}$ is the cylindrical Bessel function of order zero.
-The kernel $J_0(k_\perp r_\perp)\,e^{i k_\parallel r_\parallel}$ preferentially weights long-wavelength modes, particularly at low $k_\parallel$, where the galaxy--21\,cm cross power is also expected to be concentrated.
+The kernel $J_0(k_\perp r_\perp)\,e^{i k_\parallel r_\parallel}$ preferentially weights long-wavelength modes, particularly at low $k_\parallel$, where the 21\,cm--galaxy cross power is also expected to be concentrated.
 Removing this low-$k_\parallel$ region across a wide range of $k_\perp$, via foreground wedge avoidance, therefore leads to a significant suppression of the amplitude of $\xi_{\rm cross}(r).$}.
-Consequently, the underlying cross-correlation signal present in the \textbf{Noise} case is erased.
+Consequently, the underlying two-point cross-correlation signal that was present in the \textbf{Noise} case is now almost entirely washed out.
 In contrast, the 1NN CDF cross-correlation signal remains distinguishable from the null hypothesis even after foreground filtering, as seen in the top-right panel of \fig{fig:detect_prospect_noise_plus_wedge}.
 This behavior, also seen in Chand et al. (2025) \cite{Chand2025}, likely arises because foreground filtering does not completely erase higher-order correlations, to which the $k$NN statistic is inherently sensitive \cite{Banerjee2021_kNNIntro}.
 These trends can be understood more quantitatively by looking at the $\chi^2$ distributions shown in the bottom row of \fig{fig:detect_prospect_noise_plus_wedge}.
-In the \textbf{Noise + Foreground Filtering} case, the two-point statistic yields a modest value of $\chi^2_{\mathrm{2pt}} = 27$, indicating only marginal evidence for a cross-correlation.
-Whereas, the 1NN CDF statistic produces a substantially larger value, $\chi^2_{\mathrm{1NN}} = 3.5 \times 10^{3}$, placing it deeper into the tail of the null distribution and implying a clear detection of cross-correlations among the datasets.
+In the \textbf{Noise + Foreground Filtering} case, the two-point statistic yields a modest value of $\chi^2_{\mathrm{2pt}} = 26$, indicating only marginal evidence for a cross-correlation.
+Whereas, the 1NN CDF statistic produces a substantially larger value, $\chi^2_{\mathrm{1NN}} \approx 2 \times 10^{3}$, placing it deeper into the tail of the null distribution and implying a clear detection of cross-correlations from the datasets.